Information on bringing medicines, including controlled drugs, into New Zealand, and commercial importing and exporting

 - carry your medicines including controlled drugs in the original labelled containers.

-Cannabis-based products for medical use supplied in the United States
+Medicinal cannabis products supplied in the United States

-A number of US states permit the medical use of cannabis-based products.
-However, under Federal law cannabis-based products for medical use are not considered lawfully supplied, unless the product has US Food and Drug Administration approval.
+A number of US states permit the medical use of medicinal cannabis products.
+However, under Federal law medicinal cannabis products for medical use are not considered lawfully supplied, unless the product has US Food and Drug Administration approval.

-To date, no drug product containing or derived from botanical cannabis (the cannabis plant) has been approved by the Food and Drug Administration.
+To date, no drug product containing or derived from botanical cannabis (the cannabis plant) has been approved by the Food and Drug Administration, except Epidiolex®.
+Epiodiolex is a FDA approved, pharmaceutical grade CBD product.
+In the United States it is classified as a Schedule 5 controlled drug and requires a US issued licence to export .

 Commercial imports and exports of controlled drugs